notSkeletron/devopsproject/STEPS.md

 First try port forward
 With localhost(127.0.0.1) inside image the app was not working.
 I used 0.0.0.0 as the host both in Dockerfile and the app.py and the app was working even if I was using the url localhost:8000/hello

+--Jenkins CI--
+run Jenkins from container to do the CI